Trois Douzaines Of The Best Things To Do In Paris – February 2024

 Airport Transfer

-One of our most appreciated pieces of advice is to arrange transportation from the airport into central Paris in advance, so that you know what's going to happen when you arrive.
-We recommend booking a private transfer where your driver meets you on arrival, helps with your luggage, and takes you directly to your Paris hotel in a private, air-conditioned sedan.
+One of our better bits of advice is this — arrange your transportation from the airport into central Paris in advance, so that you know what's going to happen when you arrive.
+Book a private transfer where your driver meets you on arrival, helps with your luggage, and takes you directly to your Paris hotel in a private, air-conditioned sedan.
 That's the way to start your vacation in style!

 The Best Left Bank Hotels